FRONT

 his smallness always won the day...

-Whizzer & Chips.
+& Chips.
+Sammy soon

-stayed there right up to the demise of the title.
+the demise of the title...

 Sammy's condition was puzzling.
 There was the